 Emergency supply kits are also sometimes called “grab and go,” “ready to go” or “bug out” kits/bags.
 Two types of emergency supply kits are recommended to be used based on the situation you are faced with.

 - A portable kit that can be taken as you evacuate your child care program

 - A 72-hour kit that is kept in your child care space for shelter-in-place situations

-Every child care program is unique so prepare your kit to accommodate the needs of your currently and enrolled children and staff.
+Every child care program is unique so prepare your kit to accommodate the needs of your current and enrolled children and staff.
 Keep in mind that these needs may change frequently.
 State requirements differ, so be sure your emergency supply kit is in compliance with those requirements as well.